 SHORT TERM PROJECT TITLE CURRENT DESCRIPTION COST ESTIMATE 1 City Hall Fire Alarm Installation of a new fire alarm system for City Hall.
 The existing system was installed when City Hall was first constructed.
 It has become inoperable and repairs to the current system are not available from the manufacturer.
 An operating fire alarm system is required for this building under the current fire code and quick detection and notification of any fire is important to the protection of life and property within a structure. \$150,000 2 Facilities Strategic Plan A comprehensive study including a community process to evaluate unmet City facility needs.
-Study will include a needs assessment, evaluation of existing facilities, evaluation of other agency properties which may become available (School District and County Library), cost estimates and recommendations for a facilities improvement program. \$250,000 3 Council Chambers Remodel Refurbish City Council Chambers by replacing the audience chairs, carpeting and wall coverings.
-Refurbish the public lobby areas by replacing the oranged tile in the entryway, replacing floors tiles and painting. \$240,000 4 City Hall Interior Paint and Carpet Provide paint and new carpet to the balance of City Hall. \$70,000 5 Creative Arts Center Sound Baffling Install sound attenuators in air ducts, on condenser fans, and exhaust fan discharge air.
+Study will include a needs assessment, evaluation of existing facilities, evaluation of other agency properties which may become available (School District and County Library), cost estimates and recommendations for a facilities improvement program. \$250,000 3 Council Chambers Remodel In 2001 a study was commissioned that recommended a number of design elements that would improve the Council Chamber space and its function.
+Modifications include relocating the audience areas, relocating the dais space, reshaping the dais, lightening the space, providing enhanced staff and press areas, installing proper lighting, providing a suitable lectern to be ADA compliant, and install well-integrated presentation tools.
+These modifications will increase the efficiency and effectiveness of the Council meetings. \$206,000 4 City Hall Interior Paint and Carpet Provide paint and new carpet to the balance of City Hall. \$57,000 5 Creative Arts Center Sound Baffling Install sound attenuators in air ducts, on condenser fans, and exhaust fan discharge air.
 Insulate inside walls and ceiling of Mechanical fan room.
-These improvements will correct uncomfortable background noise present since the system was installed.
-6 Strand stairways (Phase I) Improvements to multiple stairwells along The Strand.
+These improvements will correct uncomfortable background noise present since the system was installed. \$40,000 6 Strand stairways (Phase I) Improvements to multiple stairwells along The Strand.
 The City's grant application (\$1.5 million) was approved in the latest Federal Transportation Act.
 There is a 20% local match requirement and the earliest the grant funds would be available is October 2006.
 This project will repair damaged stairs and bring them into ADA compliance.
-The project will be designed to be completed in phases as funds become available. \$1,800,000 7 Marine Avenue Park Play Equipment Replace existing Tot Lot & 6 to 12 year old play equipment to include new theme-related equipment (Avation/Space Travel, etc.) and landing surface material.
-Enlarge areas, new landscaping and signs.
-These improvements will bring the play equipment up to current code. \$450,000
+The project will be designed to be completed in phases as funds become available. \$1,800,000